rugbyprof/4663-Cryptography/Assignments/A04/README.md

                   X A G
 ```

-Perform a columnar transposition.
+- The next step is to perform a columnar transposition.
 Sort the code word alphabetically, moving the columns as you go.
 Note that the letter pairs that make up each letter get split apart during this step, this is called **fractionating**.

 ```
 A C H I J K      A K Q R U